hadarotmi/hmo-platform-test/README.md

 #### run the project
 - in the terminal navigate to the client folder
-- then install missing packages using npm
 - serve the project

 ````
 ```
 cd client
-npm install
 ng serve
 ```
 ````